 Agouti Catagory: Chestnut, Chocolate (not the same as chocolate above, this is a chocolate Agouti), Copper, Opal, and Lynx (or Lilac Agouti).
 Widebanded Agouti's: Note that these are still Agouti's, but have the WW gene: Fawn, Cream, Red, Chinchilla variations, Squirrel (or Blue Chin), Chocolate Chinchilla, Lilac Chinchilla, Steel color variations, REW, Ermine, and White Agouti's.

 vv Catagory: BEW's.
 As shown in the common abbreviations below, also in this catagory are VM's, and VC's.
 A vv is a seperate gene, which (as far as I know) can be included in both the Selfs and Agouti's Catagories.
 The way to know if a Self or Agouti carries the vv gene is shown by the Vienna markings on themselves.
 As for the VC's, you won't know if they carry the Vienna gene until you breed them.
 If they do carry the vv gene, you will get VM and VC babies.

 Their eye colors also are very intriguing.
 The Blue eyed whites are White Angora's with Blue eyes.
-(Shown on Right) The Red eyed whites are pure white in color but have "red" or pink eyes. (like my Amy) Red eyes are commonly found in New Zealand meat rabbits, sometimes may appear pink or ruby colored.
+(Shown on Right) The Red eyed whites are pure white in color but have "red" or pink eyes. (like several of my does) Red eyes are commonly found in New Zealand meat rabbits, sometimes may appear pink or ruby colored.

 *VM -means Vienna Marked .
 These are colored, with some white markings, usually on the nose and/or forehead.
 Often they have some areas of blue in their eyes.
 VM are not showable (they have DQ's because of the markings), but are good for pets, wool, and for breeding to get BEW.
 These are sometimes called dutch marked, sports, or mismarked.